 Lots of old platformers (but especially Mega Man) have many, many levels in labs and power-stations and so on; the walls are always covered in computer-buttons, giant gears, and in general, anything science-y looking, since how else would you know you were in the future?

 Many tech-y places in Pokémon games will have machines and computers with various descriptions.
 Sort of justified since the player character is usually 10 and might just not know.
 Rarely, an important gadget or message will be hidden in one.

 It's a lot of words and numbers that don't make any sense...

 Lights in different colors are flashing on and off.

 I wonder what this machine is?
 Better not touch it!

 The magic shops in the Quest for Glory games play with this constantly.
-For instance: In Qf G 2: Trial by Fire, Keapon Laffin's shop holds a scale model of the USS Enterprise, a rotary fan, xray specs (useful for one scene and only one scene).
+For instance: In Quest for Glory II: Trial by Fire, Keapon Laffin's shop holds a scale model of the USS Enterprise, a rotary fan, xray specs (useful for one scene and only one scene).

 This actually becomes an In-Universe example of Cow Tools since the town itself is implied to be sapient and out to make you suffer.
 That's right, Silent Hill itself is planting props to scare the hell out of those trapped inside it, and it's doing one hell of a good job.